JPerluxo/JPerluxo-Mod-Minecraft/README.md

 ## [1.1.0] - 2025-11-10
 ### Added
-- Introduced the **JPerluxo's Armor** — a complete armor set that never wears out, to match the sword.
+- Introduced the **JPerluxo's Armor** — a complete legendary armor set that never wears out, to match the sword.

 ### Changed
 - Refined the JPerluxo's Sword to make its indestructibility smoother and more consistent.